-This is a very exciting time because my first novel, “Canticle” has now gone into production, published by Turas Press, and will be launched in the Irish Writers Centre on May 15th at 6.30 pm.
-The eminent novelist Anthony Glavin has generously agreed to launch the book, which seems fitting, as he was one of the judges of the IWC/Greenbean Novel Fair 2016 who nominated “Canticle” a winner that year.
-All are welcome – do come and help me celebrate on the night!
+This is a very exciting time because my first novel, “Canticle” was launched in the Irish Writers Centre on May 15th .
+The eminent novelist Anthony Glavin generously agreed to launch the book, which seemed fitting, as he was one of the judges of the IWC/Greenbean Novel Fair 2016 who nominated “Canticle” a winner that year.
+Anthony gave a really thoughtful and generous introduction and many friends helped me to celebrate on the night – including two who came all the way from Scotland!
+Some fellow-writers from the Troika and the Brook’s writing groups came along, too.
+It was a great reunion and thanks to all who made it so special.

 I developed a fascination with San Juan’s life and work when I read him as a student of French and Hispanic Studies at Glasgow University, way back in the mists of time…so researching and writing this novel really was a labour of love.
 I hope people who read “Canticle” will become as intrigued by this strange and wonderful person, and his poetry, as I am myself.